dwillis/md-maps/README.md

 ## Fine print

-> The data made available here has been modified for use from its original source, which is the Government of New York City.
-The information contained in the BYTES of the BIG APPLE files was compiled for governmental use by the New York City Department of City Planning.
-The Department and the City make no representation as to the accuracy of the information or its suitability for any purpose.
-The Department and the City disclaim any liability for errors that may be contained therein.
+> The data made available here has been modified for use from its original source, which is the Government of Maryland.
+The information contained in files was compiled for governmental use by the Maryland Department of Planning and other agencies.